Skip to main content

 Under Article 53(1)(c), GPAI model providers must put in place a policy to comply with Union copyright law, in particular Directive (EU) 2019/790, including the identification and compliance with reservations of rights expressed by rightsholders pursuant to Article 4(3) of that Directive.

-This is a significant obligation.
+This obligation has real teeth.
 Model providers must:

 The training data summary is a public-facing document.
 It must be detailed enough to give a "meaningful understanding" of the data used, without requiring disclosure of trade secrets or proprietary information.